NelsonScott/stepstepstep/README.markdown

 Stepstepstep
 =================================================
 Rails before_filters don't take it far enough.
-What stepstepstep allows you to do is define dependecies between your controller actions and before filters in the same way you do with rake tasks.
+What stepstepstep allows you to do is define before_filters's dependecies in the same way you do with rake tasks.

 Install
 -------------------------------------------------